 Mt.
-Hood Skibowl's 18th annual Snow Beach Festival is taking place Saturday, March 23.
-This fun event takes traditional skiing and turns it on its head, as participants decked out in some truly crazy attire attempt to ski across a pond at the bottom of a hill for the Pond Skimming Contest.
-Some make it, and many wipe out in spectacular fashion, making for some fun viewing.
+Hood Skibowl's 19th Annual Snow Beach Festival will take place Saturday, March 21.
+This fun event turns traditional skiing on its head, as participants decked out in some truly crazy attire attempt to ski across a pond at the bottom of a hill during the Pond Skimming Contest.
+Some make it, and many wipe out in spectacular fashion, making for super fun viewing.
 Did we mention the costumes?
-You haven't lived until you've seen a T. Rex blasting down a hill trying to make it across a pond.
+You haven't lived until you've seen a T-Rex blasting down a hill trying to make it across a pond.

 A week later, Skibowl brings back their annual Ski for Sunshine event.
-Skiers and boarders can ride for free from 9 am to 4 pm on Friday, March 29.
-All they have to do for this serious savings is to bring 10 non-perishable food items, which will benefit the Portland Sunshine Division.
-The event is celebrating it's 31st running this year, and in that time the generous skiers have donated more than 120,000 pounds of food.
+Skiers and boarders can ride for free from 9 am to 4 pm on Friday, March 27.
+All you have to do for this serious savings is bring 10 nonperishable food items, which will benefit the Portland Sunshine Division.
+The event is celebrating it's 32nd run this year, and in that time generous participants have donated more than 120,000 pounds of food.

-Each of these events combines the wonderful traditions of snow sports on Mt.
-Hood with the unique experiences that only Mt.
+Each of these events combines the wonderful traditions of snow sports with the unique experiences that only Mt.
 Hood Territory can offer.
-Be sure to bring your camera and share your photos on your favorite social channel using our #omht hashtag so we can join in the fun.
+Be sure to bring your camera and share your photos on your favorite social channel using our #OMHT hashtag, so we can join in the fun.